graphicore/varla-varfo/explorations/calibrate/index.md

 That's why [the proposal](#browser-support-roadmap) is to have **a progressively enhancing model**.
 Some devices can be very reliable, like phones and tablets, where the display is integrated, these devices could just work.
-In other cases the best solution is to ask the user for calibration via a widget, similar to the one that is demonstrated here.
+In other cases, the best solution is to ask the user for calibration via a widget, similar to the one that is demonstrated here.
 The calibration could happen on the page directly, but it would be ideal if the user agent or the OS could provide this service.
 In my opinion, the user agent would be the sweet spot to implement this.
 The page or app could provide its own widget as a polyfill until it has stabilized.

-If the hardware/system reports display sizes, it would in any case be necessary that the user can control and, where required, override that information with own measurements, using a calibration widget.
+If the hardware/system reports display sizes, it would, in any case, be necessary that the user can control and, where required, override that information with own measurements, using a calibration widget.